250407-NET-FS/Roberto-L/README.md

             Workers Id (A Key), and consoles/games inventory, Price

-## Strech Goals
+    Strech Goals:

-    Make a simple website that allows for us to look for what games are available.
+        -Make a simple website that allows for us to look for what games are available.
-    If website is possible try to have a image for items
+        -If website is possible try to have a image for items

 ## Overview (Due: 04/18/2025)